-The idea behind our proposed schemes is to base the escrowed decryption protocol on a "shared" reencryption process by the custodians, in a way reminiscent to the decryption procedure of a threshold encryption scheme [24]; that is, our solution ensures that the escrow authority is able to decrypt ciphertexts intended for suspicious users as long as he engages the collaboration of all the escrow custodians.
+The idea behind our proposed schemes is to base the escrowed decryption protocol on a 'shared' re-encryption process by the custodians, in a way reminiscent to the decryption procedure of a threshold encryption scheme [24]; i.e. our solution ensures that the EA is able to decrypt CTs intended for suspicious users as long as he engages the collaboration of all the escrow custodians.

-Formally, we define a new type of cryptosystem that consists of a public-key encryption scheme with an added escrowed decryption capability, which we construct using proxy re-encryption techniques.
-In order to use this capability, escrow authorities have to follow a protocol involving a set of custodians, and only if all of them collaborate, the requesting escrow authority is capable of decrypting the encrypted message.
+Formally, we define a new type of cryptosystem that consists of a PKE scheme with an added escrowed decryption capability, which we construct using proxy re-encryption techniques.
+In order to use this capability, escrow authorities have to follow a protocol involving a set of custodians, and only if all of them collaborate, the requesting EA is capable of decrypting the encrypted message.
 The following is the generic syntax of this new cryptosystem:

-- Setup( $1^k$ ) $\to pp$ .
-On input the security parameter $1^k$ , the setup algorithm outputs the set of global parameters pp, which includes the public and private key of the escrow authority ( $pk{EA}, sk{EA}$ ). - KeyGen $(pk{EA}) \to (pk, sk, \{\kappa_i\}{i=1}^n)$ .
-On input the escrow authority's public key $pk{EA}$ , the key generation algorithm outputs the public and private key of user U, (pk, sk), and a set of escrow shares, $\{\kappa_i\}{i=1}^n$ . - $\mathsf{Enc}(pk,m) \to CT$ .
-On input a public key pk and a message m, the encryption algorithm outputs ciphertext CT. - $Dec(sk, CT) \to m$ .
-On input the secret key sk and a ciphertext CT, the decryption algorithm outputs the original message m. - ShareReEnc( $\kappa_i, CT$ ) $\to \rho_i$ .
-On input an escrow share $\kappa_i$ and a ciphertext CT, this algorithm outputs the re-encryption share $\rho_i$ . - Comb $(sk{EA}, CT, \{\rho_i\}{i=1}^n) \to m$ .
-On input the escrow authority's secret key $sk{EA}$ , a ciphertext CT, and a set of re-encryption shares $\{\rho_i\}{i=1}^n$ , the combination algorithm outputs the original message m.
+- Setup(1k) → pp. On input the security parameter 1k, the setup algorithm outputs the set of global parameters pp, which includes the public and private key of the EA (pkEA, skEA). - KeyGen(pkEA) → (pk, sk, {κi}ni=1).
+On input the EA's public key pkEA, the key generation algorithm outputs the public and private key of user U, (pk, sk), and a set of escrow shares, {κi}ni=1. - $Enc(pk,m) \rightarrow CT$ .
+On input a public key pk and a message m, the encryption algorithm outputs CT. - Dec(sk, CT) → m.
+On input the secret key sk and a CT, the decryption algorithm outputs the original message m. - ShareReEnc( $\kappa_i$ , CT) $\rightarrow \rho_i$ .
+On input an escrow share $\kappa_i$ and a CT, this algorithm outputs the re-encryption share $\rho_i$ . - Comb(skEA, CT, {ρi}ni=1) → m.
+On input the EA's secret key skEA, a CT, and a set of re-encryption shares {ρi}ni=1, the combination algorithm outputs the original message m.